fchristofrank/Image-Processing-Java-Application/Assignment4Part1(IME)/res/README.md

       ime.controller.operation package.

 ## CHANGES(Assignment - 6)

 1. No significant design changes were required to accommodate the new requirements, as our design adheres to the principle of open/closed—open to extension but closed to modification.
    We extended the existing classes to seamlessly support the new operations.
 2. To incorporate a graphical user interface (GUI), a new controller and a corresponding view were introduced, resulting in the creation of additional objects.
-3. A past mistake in the implementation of the split command from a previous assignment was corrected to ensure proper functionality.
+3. A previous assignment mistake in the syntax of the split command from a previous assignment was corrected to ensure proper functionality.

+## DESIGN OF DOWNSCALE FEATURE

+- No changes to existing file was made.
+- Downscale.java was added as a separate model file which contains the logic to downscale.
+- Since it is an ImageOperation, it implements the ImageOperation Interface which requires to override the apply method.
+- A new Controller class was also added to validate the args and delegate to model.
+The controller is added as inner class extending the AbstractOperation class which has methods to save, retrieve images in the current session.
+- The control object is created based on the GUI command string passed by the view object.
+- The control object was onboarded in the switch case.

+- No existing file changed, new Classes were created here :
+- New file added (Model) : ime/model/operation/Downscale.java
+- Inner class added (Controller) : ime/controller/operation/ImageOperationFactory.java

+## DESIGN OF MASKING FEATURE

+- The addition of Masking feature required the core logic to be added in the model file ( MaskOperation.java) implementing the ImageOperation.java interface.
+- In controller, we created the new classes
+- FilterWithMask extending the existing FilterWithPreview.
+- VisualizeWithMask extending the existing VisualizeWithPreview.
+- BrightenWithMask extending the existing AdjustBrightness.
+- DarkenWithMask extending the existing AdjustBrightness.
+- The new controller classes override the validateArgs() method with the checks required for masking operation and CLI commands.
+- The new controller classes perform the operation with respect to the mask and then returns the masked Image.
+- The new Controller will save the image by reusing methods of the parent classes.

 # How to Use the Image Editor Application

 ## Launch the Application

 - Open the `IME.jar` file to start the Image Editor application.

 ## Load an Image

 - To begin editing, load an image of your choice.
     - Use **File → Load** from the menu.
     - Or press **Ctrl + L** as a shortcut.

 ## Explore the Interface

 - **Basic Operations**: Located on the left panel.
 - **Advanced Operations**: Available on the right panel.

 ## Perform Operations

 - After loading an image, you can apply various operations.
 - Once you're done editing, save the image using:
     - **File → Save** from the menu.
     - Or press **Ctrl + S** as a shortcut.

 ## Preview Mode

 - **What It Does**: Preview mode lets you preview changes before applying them.
 - **How to Enter**: Access preview mode using the settings in the right panel.
 - **Usage**: